-We have audited Mercer Street Friends Center's ("Mercer Street" or "Center") compliance with the types of compliance requirements described in the U.S. Office of Management and Budget ("OMB") Compliance Supplement and the New Jersey Office of Management and Budget ("NJOMB") Circular Letter 15-08 that could have a direct and material effect on each of the Center's major programs for the year ended June 30, 2021.
-The Center's major programs are identified in the accompanying schedule of findings and questioned costs.
+We have audited Mercer Street Friends Center's ("Center") compliance with the types of compliance requirements described in the U.S. Office of Management and Budget Compliance Supplement and the New Jersey Office of Management and Budget ("NJOMB") Circular Letter 15-08 that could have a direct and material effect on each major federal and state program for the year ended June 30, 2022.